The 3 Gut-Wrenching Feelings That Hit You Right Before Your Marriage Ends, According To Research

 Our downward spiral went on for almost three years.
 Then, one day my wife said she was done.
 When she said she was “done,” I knew there are only two options available.
 One option was to divorce.
 The second option was to change direction.

-1. You’re not motivated to change.
+1. You’re not motivated to change

 If your marriage is in trouble, it’s easy to blame it on your partner.
 But if you’re expecting your partner to make all the changes, you might as well expect the marriage to continue to spiral out of control.

-Insanity has been defined as continuing to do what you’ve been doing, but expecting different results.
-If your relationship feels like it’s spinning around in circles, the only way to get out of the spin cycle is for both of you to change direction, or end the marriage.
+Insanity has been defined as continuing to do what you’ve been doing but expecting different results.
+If your relationship feels like it’s spinning around in circles, the only way to get out of the spin cycle is for both of you to change direction or end the marriage.

-2. You’re not invested in the relationship.
+2. You’re not invested in the relationship

 Saving a marriage takes work.
 Hard work.
 That means to save it; you’ll need to invest time, effort, and money.
 Don’t fool yourself into thinking you can get more out of the relationship than you’re willing to put into it.

 Investing in a satisfying marriage means making regular deposits in your partner’s love bank.
-It means we need to study our partner and learn what makes them feel loved and respected.
+It means we need to study our partners and learn what makes them feel loved and respected.
 Then we need to make those things that turn them on happen four times more than the things that turn them off.

-3. You believe you married the wrong person.
+3. You believe you married the wrong person

 Many of us fell for the myth that there is a right person for us out there somewhere.
 We long to look someone in the eyes and say, “You complete me.”
 So, when our marriage runs into trouble, it’s easy to think the marriage was a mistake.